Chiropractic Guide to Muscle Knots

-Muscle knots can impair mobility, cause pain, and can reduce a person’s quality of life.
+Muscle knots can impair mobility, cause pain, and reduce a person’s quality of life.
 They are typically found in your back, shoulders, and neck as stiff bands of muscle with a hard knob in the centre known as a trigger point.
 The pain can either pop up spontaneously or when the trigger point is pressed.

 What causes muscle knots?